Code-Institute-Submissions/ethereal-light/README.md

      ![](./assets/readme/answer.png)
      - Clicking "Next" will move onto the next question.

-  ### As a visitor and user of the site, I wish to:
+- ## TestingTesting User Stories from User Experience (UX) Section As a visitor and user of the site, I wish to:

-    Find out what the FC can provide.
+  - Find out what the FC can provide.

-     - The user can read all about the Free Company on the home page where it details activities such as Guild exclusive events/challenges, Glamour contests, game content farming and much more.
+    The user can read all about the Free Company on the home page where it details activities such as Guild exclusive events/challenges, Glamour contests, game content farming and much more.
 It also mentions that the FC is friendly and helpful to all players.

-    Get to know the environment of this FC and if it is right for me.
+  - Get to know the environment of this FC and if it is right for me.

-     - The user can see that the environment is an active, talkative and helpful group of players, particularly towards new players.
+    The user can see that the environment is an active, talkative and helpful group of players, particularly towards new players.

-    Send an application to join the FC.
+  - Send an application to join the FC.

-     - The home page has a section called "How to apply?" where the user can submit their in-game name and their reasons to join the Free Company.
+    The home page has a section called "How to apply?" where the user can submit their in-game name and their reasons to join the Free Company.

-    Play a game while waiting during in-game queues.
+  - Play a game while waiting during in-game queues.

-     - There are 2 games available on the site.
+    There are 2 games available on the site.
 A Card Matching game and a quiz.

-    Test my Final Fantasy XIV knowledge.
+  - Test my Final Fantasy XIV knowledge.

-     - The quiz will ask the player questions all about Final Fantasy XIV such as character classes, game content and more.
+    The quiz will ask the player questions all about Final Fantasy XIV such as character classes, game content and more.

 - ## Deployment
    - ### The project was deployed to GitHub Pages using the following steps.